 The Student Association government represents and serves the undergraduate body on a campus-wide scale.
 Representatives and Executives are elected by the Students to represent their needs and interests.
 To best serve the students, the government is divided into three distinct branches:

 The Legislative Branch is known as the Student Congress.
 The Congress is comprised of five representatives from each residential community and fifteen representatives who live off campus.
-The Assembly meets on alternate at Mondays at 7pm and is the primary group of students that addresses and debates issues on campus, through a system of resolutions, very similar to most legislative bodies throughout the world.
+The Assembly meets on alternate Mondays at 7:30pm and is the primary group of students that addresses and debates issues on campus, through a system of resolutions, very similar to most legislative bodies throughout the world.